HIBC2017/WANNAFIX/README.md

 <strong>Note that the author of this script is not responsible for any damage caused, you automatically accept this when you run the script!</strong>

 P.S this script must be run under an administrator user to operate correctly depending on the environment that you're attempting to execute it in.

+# CHANGES LIST
+1) Reboot is required after disabling SMB, need to rectify this problem.